thaliaarchi/leaf-lang/differences.md

-# Differences from the reference implementation
+# Differences between Leafy and the reference implementation

-The original, reference implementation has several bugs, that I fix in my Rust implementation and Leaf self-interpreter.
+The original, reference implementation has several bugs, that I fix in Leafy and leaf.leaf.
 This documents how they differ and the semantics I used.

 - `}` will not pop the topmost root and instead sets success to false.
 The original pops it anyway, which makes `^` and `?` fail.